Monday, March 27, 2017

 You can find Ísbúð Huppu (Huppa is a popular Icelandic name for cows by the way) on three different locations; on Eyrarvegur in Selfoss, at Álfheimar in Reykjavík and in Spöngin shopping center in Grafarvogur.

 Ice cream parlor Valdís specializes in quality, Italian gelato with various, desirable flavors.
 I have a hard time deciding which flavors to pick every time I go to Valdís because they change up the flavors from day to day, with each and every one being more beguiling than the next.
 My ultimate favorite one is the Tyrkish Peber gelato.
 That’s a party in my mouth, to say the least!
 If you want something a bit milder on the taste buds, I recommend the white chocolate one.
 An added surprise is hidden in the waffle cone the ice cream is served in.
 Of course I’m not going to ruin that for you!

 Valdís (a woman’s name in Iceland) is situated in one of Reykjavík’s best culinary spots: Grandagarður.

-This parlor is different from the other two, offering yogurt based ice cream where customers serve themselves.
+This parlor is different from the other two, offering yogurt based delights where customers serve themselves.
 There’s a danger to that because it’s hard to stop stuffing your box with glorious ice cream flavors and appetizing toppings.
 YoYo Ís also offers ice cream which is sugar free and another one that’s lactose free, so everyone should find something to their liking.
 Like Valdís, YoYo ís changes the flavors on offer quite frequently so it’s hard to recommend something specific but trust me: all the flavors I’ve tried in my numerous trips to YoYo Ís have been wonderful, surprising and satisfying.

 YoYo Ís is on two locations, Egilsgata in down town Reykjavík and Nýbýlavegur in Kópavogur.